Monday, March 13, 2023

 • Discussion:

 -James Bishop created a series of posts explaining what he thinks is problematic with traditional defenses of God commanding the Israelites to kill the Canaanites.
-The second installment of this series continues on the work of the first by answering a few other objections to this narrative.
-Following are a few excerpts from the author along with a critique:
+The second installment of this series continues on the work of the first by answering other objections to this narrative.
+Excerpts from the author are cited in bold and followed with critical commentary:

 "...If we swapped “Canaanites” with “Jews” in the Old Testament, and Joshua with Hitler, we would have Archer defending Hitler on the basis that the Jews cancerous, including their infants and children.
 If we swapped “Canaanites” with “Jews” in the Old Testament, and Joshua with Hitler, we would have Archer defending Hitler on the basis that the Jews cancerous, including their infants and children."